Frequently Asked Questions

 Can anyone practise Aikido?

 Yes, Aikido is practised by men, women and children of all ages, all over the world!
-Our youngest students are 3 years old and people beginning in their late 50s have gone on to become black belts.
+Our youngest students are 3 years old and people beginning in their 50s and 60s have gone on to become black belts.
 Aikido’s gentle, flowing movements rely on timing and positioning rather than strength or size, and the techniques can be adapted to suit any ability and energy level.
 In fact, individual expression is a signature theme of our classes!

 Do I need to be in good physical shape to start?

 No. Physical fitness is an advantage, however many of our students actually start Aikido as a fun and exciting way to get in better shape.
 Regular Aikido will improve your fitness, concentration, co-ordination, balance, vitality and energy flow.
-If you have any pre-existing injuries or medical conditions, however, it is necessary to obtain a doctor’s certificate in order to train.
+If you have any pre-existing injuries or medical conditions, however, it’s necessary to obtain a doctor’s certificate in order to train.

 I’m not very good at sports and I’ve never done martial arts – will that be a problem?